artifacthub/hub/docs/helm_annotations.md

 *Please note that the alternative name must be a substring of the name, or the name must be a substring of the alternative name.*

+- **artifacthub.io/category** *(string, see example below)*

+This annotation allows publishers to provide the package's category.
+Please use only *one* category from the following list: `ai-machine-learning`, `database`, `integration-delivery`, `monitoring-logging`, `networking`, `security`, `storage` or `streaming-messaging`.

+When a category is not provided, Artifact Hub will **try to predict** one from the package's *keywords* by using a machine learning-based model.
+If you notice that the prediction isn't correct, we really appreciate that you submit the correct category as it helps us to train and improve the model.
+In the case that the prediction isn't correct but your package doesn't fit well in any of the categories supported, you can use the special value `skip-prediction` in the category field to prevent an incorrect classification.

 - **artifacthub.io/changes** *(yaml string, see example below)*

 This annotation is used to provide some details about the changes introduced by a given chart version.
 Artifact Hub can generate and display a **ChangeLog** based on the entries in the `changes` field in all your chart versions.
 You can see an example of how the changelog would look like in the Artifact Hub UI [here](https://artifacthub.io/packages/helm/artifact-hub/artifact-hub?modal=changelog).